extenda/tech-radar/README.md

 name: Entry name # Required
 logo: https://domain.com/logo.png # Optional logo URL
 shortname: Short # Optional.
 Use only if name is too long for the radar blip
-active: true # Optional.
-If set to `false`, the blip is hidden on the visual radar
 blip: # A list of blip positions.
 Add a new entry every time the blip moves
   - date: 2019-05-21 # Required.
 The date the blip is created or changed
     ring: ASSESS # Required.
-The position at date, One of ADOPT, TRIAL, ASSESS, HOLD
+The position at date, One of ADOPT, TRIAL, ASSESS, HOLD, ARCHIVE
   - date: 2019-05-25
     ring: ADOPT
 description: |